renderedtext/ruby-101/README.md

 ## Using the Ruby interpreter

-* Invoke it by issuing `irb` in your terminal emulator; you can test some code in it, but you cannot save it to a file
+* Invoked by issuing `irb` in your terminal emulator; you can test some code in it, but you cannot save it to a file
 * Don't know what that class/method does?
 Try `ri method` for detailed explanations; if you do `ri class` it will show you all class methods
 * Ruby programs should have `#!/usr/bin/env ruby` as a first line in